Naked Jim ($JIM) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Naked Jim Historical Price

-According to the latest data gathered on Naked Jim live price page, the current price of Naked Jim is 0.00139135USD.
-The circulating supply of Naked Jim($JIM) is 999.91M $JIM , giving it a market capitalization of $1.39M.
+According to the latest data gathered on Naked Jim live price page, the current price of Naked Jim is 0.00160228USD.
+The circulating supply of Naked Jim($JIM) is 999.91M $JIM , giving it a market capitalization of $1.60M.

 The Naked Jim Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of $JIM based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.